mykelalvis/FT/Traveller/Library/Introduction to the Traveller Adventure.md

 A blue planet, lying far out in one of the spiral arms of the Milky Way, is the birthworld of the Humani.
 Some refer to this world by its ancient name, Earth, but most beings today call it Terra.

-Humans from this world are no longer referred to as Terrans or Earthlings.
+Humans from this world are no longer referred to as [[Terra|Terran]]s or Earthlings.
 They are known as Solomani - meaning "Men of Sol" ("Sol" being the name of Earth's sun).
 And, if you count the current year by the ancient Solomani calendar, the year is 5623 AD - the 57th century, in ancient Earth terms.

 For an age, the Solomani believed themselves to be the only intelligent life in existence.
 They experienced a rude change in their culture when they discovered otherwise.
 As they took to the stars, the Solomani, like so many species before them, began to colonize other worlds.
 At first, they settled their solar system, and then, as their technology developed, allowing them to push out into the void, they set foot on worlds in other star systems.